Fateme Ahmadi is an award-winning writer-director based in London, UK.

-She was awarded first prize in the Literature Olympiads, a nationwide humanities competition, granting her permission to complete two undergraduate courses simultaneously in Persian Literature and Filmmaking at Tehran University and The Art University of Tehran.
+She was awarded first prize in the Literature Olympiads, a nationwide competition in Iran, granting her permission to complete two undergraduate programs simultaneously in Persian Literature and Cinema at Tehran University and The Art University of Tehran.

 She also holds a Master in General Linguistics from the IHCS in Iran.